 In evaluating MSA applications, the Admissions Committee looks for academic excellence and outstanding potential for leadership.
 If applying to the MSA Summer Program, prior coursework in accounting is not required, but students are expected to be proficient in communication skills and mathematics.

-Applicants are required to apply online, and notification of all admission decisions will be made through our online system.
+Applicants are required to apply online, and notification of all admission decisions will be made online.

-Applicants for admission to the BC MSA Program must hold a bachelor's degree from an accredited college or university.
-The following materials should be submitted with the online application form:
+Applicants for the BC MSA Program must hold a bachelor's degree from an accredited college or university.
+The following materials should be submitted with the online application:

 - Your current resume, including education and employment history

-- Transcripts from every college or university in which you were enrolled in a degree-granting program
+- Transcripts from every college or university attended

 - GMAT or GRE scores from within the last five year; GMAT school code: 44x-J5-96, GRE school code: 3033

-- TOEFL, IELTS or PTE scores (if applicable) from within the past two years: TOEFL school code is 3033
+- TOEFL, IELTS or PTE scores (if applicable) from within the last two years; TOEFL school code is 3033

-- A separate Employment History, using the form provided within the online application
+- Employment history, using the form provided within the online application

 - Recommendation from an individual who can provide an objective appraisal of your capacity for intensive graduate study and your potential for professional success

 - Nonrefundable application fee of $100 USD